 The word 'Presbyterian' itself describes the form of Church government, which emphasises the individual and corporate responsibility of members.
 Ministers and members share in the organising and running of every aspect of the Church's work.
 In the Presbyterian Church in Ireland this is undertaken at three levels:

 The General Assembly is the highest decision-making body of the Church and meets each year in June.
 One of its roles is to elect the Moderator, the chief public representative of the Church who serves for one year.
 The current Moderator is Rt.
-Rev. Dr. Frank Sellar, who is minister of Bloomfield Presbyterian Church in Dublin city centre since 2008.
+Rev. Dr. Noble McNeely, minister of First Holywood Presbyterian Church in Dublin city centre since 2008.
 He is the first Moderator in nearly a quarter of a century to come from a congregation in the Republic of Ireland.

 PCI in 21st Century

 Through its congregations, the Presbyterian Church in Ireland is very much a part of local community life and an integral part of wider society.
 Today PCI has over 225,000 members who belong to 536 congregations from Bushmills in County Antrim, to Aghada in County Cork.
 While and all-Ireland denomination, PCI is the largest Protestant denomination in Northern Ireland.

 The Church currently has 326 active ministers, some of whom will have two or more congregations to minister to.
 In terms of their training, Union Theological College in Belfast’s Queen’s Quarter, is PCI’s principal body for the training of ministers prior to ordination.
 It is managed by the Council for Training in Ministry.
 Amongst other responsibilities, this Council looks after all aspects of selection, training and ongoing development of full-time ministers.
 In addition, it selects, trains and develops auxiliary ministers, accredited preachers and deaconesses who in turn serve in congregations and communities.